Frances Dickinson (physician): Clubwoman

 Dickinson served on the Member Board of Lady Managers, World's Columbian Exposition, Chicago, 1892-93.
 She was a Member of Chicago Physicians' Club, American Medical Association, Chicago Ophthalmological Society, Ninth International Medical Congress of Physicians and Surgeons, meeting at Washington in 1887 and first woman to be admitted to this International organization.
 Member of Chicago Woman's Club since 1886.

 She was a delegate to General Federation of Women's Clubs in 1900 at Milwaukee and in 1902, at Los Angeles, California.

 Dickinson also served as President of Social Economics Club for five successive years.
 In 1902, while in that role, she proposed making a study of marriage customs of all nations, of all times, hoping thus to cope with the problems of the times.
 She stated, "When people marry, they should have two contracts -- one to satisfy the demands of the church and the other a contract just among themselves.
 In it each should agree to release the other whenever called upon to do so."

 She was a Member of American Association of Political Science; National Educational Association; Women's Medical Club; National Vocational Association; Women's Federal Labor Union No. 2703, 1887; Illinois Woman's Alliance (first delegated body of women in Chicago); Medical Women's Sanitary Association (first organization of physicians from all schools of medicine); member of the International Medical Woman's Congress at Chicago, 1893; Secretary Queen Isabella Association, World's Fair, Chicago; and Trustee Chicago Academy of Sciences.
 She was elected president of the Artcraft Institute Guild in 1914.

 Later life

 In 1906, in need to recuperate her health after a severe strain of overwork in Chicago, Dickinson removed to Florida.
-She was instrumental in opening a new field of commerce for the U.S. by inducing the Federal government to establish the camphor experiment station of the United States Department of Agriculture at Orange City, Florida.
+She was instrumental in opening a new field of commerce for the U.S. by inducing the Federal government to establish the camphor experiment station of the United States Department of Agriculture at Orange City.
 Her brother, Albert Dickinson, of Chicago, gave US$50,000 in 1908 for the establishment of the station.
 Her homestead in Orange City was named, "Aranoana Lodge".

 In July 1923, Dickinson was a delegate to the National Woman's Party conference in Seneca Falls, New York where the proposed Equal Rights Amendment was presented by Alice Paul.
 Dickinson, a cousin of Susan B. Anthony seconded the proposal.

 Dickinson died in Orange City, May 19, 1945.
+She was buried at Rosehill Cemetery in Chicago.